Formula Woman

-In November 2020 it was announced that Formula Woman would be making a come-back in 2021.
+It began in 2004 and ran until 2006.
+Formula Woman returned in 2021.

-Original series
+2004–2006

 In 2004, all 16 drivers raced Mazda RX-8s over seven rounds around four British racing circuits.
 For 2005, support was dropped by Mazda and instead drivers competed in Caterham 7s.

 2004

-The inaugural season of Formula Woman was based around a television series in ITV.
+The inaugural season of Formula Woman was based around a television series on ITV.
 Thousands of women applied to join, with ultimately 17 drivers being chosen to compete.
 Experienced motoring journalist Vicki Butler-Henderson hosted the ITV show, while racing drivers Katherine Legge and Tim Harvey were both part of the judging panel.
 Legge left for unknown reasons early into the selection process.

 Race calendar

 Championship standings

 The 2004 championship was won by Natasha Firman.

 2005

-Formula Woman returned in 2005 using Caterham 7s after Mazda withdrew support.
+Formula Woman returned in 2005 using Caterham 7's after Mazda withdrew support.
 The series was run as a Nations Cup.
 Natalie Butler from England won the 2005 Championship.